jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 ## ⚠️ Before you start
 You'll need:
-* An AI app that supports remote MCP servers with OAuth sign-in
+* An AI app that supports remote MCP servers with OAuth sign-in.
+A paid AI subscription may be required, depending on the app.
 * Your QuickMail login and access to the organization you want to connect
 * API access enabled for that QuickMail organization